When is my first mortgage payment due?

 You can choose one of many methods to pay your mortgage, including:

-1. Auto-pay.
-Setting up recurring ACH payments from your checking or savings account is an easy way to make mortgage payments in a timely manner.
+- Auto-pay.
+Setting up recurring ACH (automated clearing house) payments, which involves the electronic transfer of funds from your checking or savings account to the mortgage lender, is an easy way to make mortgage payments on time.
 It can help you avoid missed payments, helping you build your credit score and avoid late fees.
 Depending on your goals, you can split the monthly payment into two to save on mortgage interest, pay more each month to pay off your mortgage early or sync payments with your paychecks to avoid overdrafts.

-If you want to split payments or prepay your mortgage, ask your lender if they are permitted and how extra payments are applied.
-For example, if you want to pay biweekly, ask your lender if they charge a set-up fee, transaction fee or a prepayment penalty.
+If you want to split payments or prepay your mortgage, ask your lender if it is permitted and how extra payments are applied.
+For example, if you want to pay biweekly, ask your lender if it charges a set-up fee, transaction fee or a prepayment penalty.
 Some lenders only apply your payments once a month, even if you’re submitting two or more payments each month, which could negate any benefits to the strategy.

 You will need to specify that you want any extra payments or over-payments to be applied to the principal balance of the loan — the main way you reap the savings benefits.
 This is not a default for many lenders.